US-backed alliance launches 'final' battle against IS in east Syria - Journal du Cameroun

 Backed by the US-led coalition, the Syrian Democratic Forces have driven the jihadists out of large parts of the country.

-But IS fighters have retained a presence in a few parts of the country, including in the eastern oil-rich province of Deir Ezzor near the border with Iraq.
+But IS fighters have retained a presence in a few areas of the country, including in the eastern oil-rich province of Deir Ezzor near the border with Iraq.

 The SDF’s Deir Ezzor Military Council on Tuesday said it would press its efforts to oust IS from remaining areas.